Wham! in China: Foreign Skies: Post-production

 The film created by Strathford Hamilton and Andy Morahan was shot over two weeks, was then edited over summer and autumn 1985 in London.
 Anderson called his one-hour and 18 minute film If You Were There.
-In the final stages of editing, Anderson was dismissed in October 1985 by Wham!'s management, the editing team quit, and the film was entirely re-edited, renamed and released as Wham! in China: Foreign Skies.
+Michael, however, was unimpressed with Anderson's edit which contains only four songs of the tour, only one of which is a full performance, and thought the film "scornful" of Wham!.
+Anderson was dismissed in October 1985 by Wham!'s management, the editing team quit, and the film was entirely re-edited, renamed and released as Wham! in China: Foreign Skies.
+The original edit of If You Were There has never been screened to the public as public screening of this version was blocked by Michael and his estate.
+The film's original cut was finally screened publicly for the first time at the BFI Southbank twice, on 25 May and 31 May 2024, with the co-operation of George Michael Entertainment and Andrew Ridgeley.

 Music

 The soundtrack used in the film was taken from the albums Fantastic and Make It Big.
 The documentary features some concert footage and studio cut excerpts of the following tracks: